andrewomacdonald/andrewomacdonald.github.io/README.md

 A personal webpage utilizing CSS, Bootstrap and HTML with links to all my relevant information.
+Can be seen at andrewomacdonald.com.

 UPDATE: